HullaBrian/Depth-Finder/README.md

 	get screenshot     retrieves a screenshot of a given url using TOR
 ```
 ## Customization
-Phishing-Detective offers a few ways to customize it:
+Depth-Finder offers a few ways to customize it:
   - Screenshot width and height (Default 1920x1080)
   - Browser (Default "chrome")
   - Force tor (Default false)